Your expert guide: awesome things to do in Segovia

 Published by Cassie on

-So let’s figure out how to best enjoy your Segovia day trip!
+So let’s figure out how to best enjoy your time in Segovia!

 double arched aqueduct running into distance, great shadow on ground